gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-instanced-drawing.md

 It does not use a [projection matrix](webgl-3d-orthographic.html) or a [view matrix](webgl-3d-camera.html).
 It was meant only to demonstrate instanced drawing.
-If you wanted a projection and/or a view matrix the most obvious way to add them would be to add one or two more uniforms to the vertex shader.
+If you wanted a projection and/or a view matrix we could add the calculation to JavaScript.
+That would mean more work for JavaScript.
+The more obvious way would be to add one or two more uniforms to the vertex shader.

 ```html